History of socialism: Robert Owen

 Robert Owen (1771–1858) advocated the transformation of society into small, local collectives without such elaborate systems of social organisation.
 Owen managed mills for many years.
 He transformed life in the village of New Lanark with ideas and opportunities which were at least a hundred years ahead of their time.
 Child labour and corporal punishment were abolished, and villagers were provided with decent homes, schools and evening classes, free health-care, and affordable food.
-Owen is considered the father of the cooperative movement.
+Owen is considered "the father of the cooperative movement".

-The UK government's Factory Act of 1833 attempted to reduce the hours adults and children worked in the textile industry.
+The UK government's Factory Act 1833 attempted to reduce the hours adults and children worked in the textile industry.
 A fifteen-hour working day was to start at 5.30 a.m. and to cease at 8.30 p.m.
 Children of nine to thirteen years could work no more than 9 hours, and workers of a younger age were prohibited.
 There were, however, only four factory inspectors, and factory owners flouted this law.
 In the same year Owen stated: "Eight hours' daily labor is enough for any [adult] human being, and under proper arrangements sufficient to afford an ample supply of food, raiment and shelter, or the necessaries and comforts of life, and for the remainder of his time, every person is entitled to education, recreation and sleep."

 Leaving England for the United States, Robert Owen and his sons began an experiment with a socialist community in New Harmony, Indiana in 1825.
 Advertisements announced the experiment for the cooperative colony, bringing various people to attempt an 8-hour work-day of which Owen was a proponent.
 The town banned money and other commodities for trade, using "labour tickets" denominated in the number of hours worked.
 Owen's son, Robert Dale Owen, would say of the failed socialism experiment that the people at New Harmony were "a heterogeneous collection of radicals, enthusiastic devotees to principle, honest latitudinarians, and lazy theorists, with a sprinkling of unprincipled sharpers thrown in".
 The larger community lasted only until 1827, at which time smaller communities were formed, which led to further subdivision, until individualism replaced socialism in 1828.
 New Harmony dissolved in 1829 due to constant quarrels as parcels of land and property were sold and returned to private use.
 In a Paper Dedicated to the Governments of Great Britain, Austria, Russia, France, Prussia and the United States of America written in 1841, Owen wrote: "The lowest stage of humanity is experienced when the individual must labour for a small pittance of wages from others".